 Tia Noelle Pratt

-Pratt is a sociologist of religion specializing in the Roman Catholic Church in the U.S. Dr. Pratt is currently the inaugural Scholar-in-Residence at the Aquinas Center in Philadelphia, PA.
+Tia Noelle Pratt, PhD is a sociologist of religion specializing in systemic racism in the Catholic Church.
+For twenty years, Dr. Pratt has researched and written about how systemic racism impacts African-American Catholic identity.
+Dr. Pratt is currently the inaugural Scholar-in-Residence at the Aquinas Center in Philadelphia, PA.
 She is also the President and Director of Research at TNPratt & Associates, LLC.
-Her research focuses primarily on systemic racism in the Catholic Church and its impact on African-American Catholic identity.
-During her residency at the Aquinas Center, she is working on a book project with funding from the Louisville Institute and the Society for the Scientific Study of Religion.
-Titled Black and Catholic, Catholic and Black: Structure, Racism, and Identity in the African-American Catholic Experience, her book incorporates ethnographic fieldwork and in-depth interviews to analyze how systemic racism in the Catholic Church has resulted in the small number of African-American Catholics and how such racism continues to impact African-American Catholics’ experience through church closings and parish reorganizations.
-Her work has been published in the Interdisciplinary Journal of Research on Religion and the edited volumes, Young Adult American Catholics: Explaining Vocation in Their Own Words (Paulist Press 2018) and American Parishes: Remaking Local Catholicism (Fordham University Press, forthcoming).
+She is currently working on a book project with funding from the Louisville Institute and the Society for the Scientific Study of Religion.
+Her work has been featured in the Interdisciplinary Journal of Research on Religion, Young American Catholics, and American Parishes.

 Kayla Renée Wheeler